A.E. Bray Fruit Jar

-This jar was made for the Bray Fruit Jar Company of Los Gatos, California.
+Our jar was made for the Bray Fruit Jar Company of Los Gatos, California.
 A few of these jars were made by an unknown glass house sometime prior to May 1901.
-At this time, the Bray Fruit Jar Company made three sample jars, a pint, half-pint and one-gallon size to the Ball Brothers Glass Manufacturing Company of Muncie, Indiana to get a price quote for making the jars, closures and wrenches.
+At this time, the Bray Fruit Jar Company sent three sample jars, a pint, half-pint and one-gallon size to the Ball Brothers Glass Manufacturing Company of Muncie, Indiana to get a price quote for making the jars, closures and wrenches.
 No records have been found showing that Ball ever made these jars or that they even answered the letter.

-On an early Bray brochure, the jar closure was illustrated and described as a “glass screw cover” but a handwritten correction changed this to “metal screw ring & glass cover” in early 1901.
+On an early 1901 Bray brochure, the jar closure was illustrated and described as a “glass screw cover” but a handwritten correction changed this to “metal screw ring and glass cover.”
 The brochure also described a pair of flexible metal bands used to tighten and loosen the closure.
 The glass screw cap illustrated had square projections molded onto it as did the jar.
 No doubt the glass screw cap caused sticking problems and was changed at an early date to the white milk glass lid and metal screw band closure found on these jars.
 Crystal and amber jars were mentioned with the amber being “better for keeping fruit, especially tomatoes.”

 This rare California jar is most often found without the lid and band.
 In 1994, Alex Kerr noted that he was aware of about twenty-five (25) amber quarts, one amber pint and one amber half-gallon, and the clear glass examples were only known in quart size.